cyue49/BookNow/README.md

 ---

-Book now is a service that connects clients with providers of in-home health services.
+Book now is a web application service that connects clients with providers of in-home health services.
 Both clients and providers can create an account, and clients can book appointments with providers based on the services offered, the date and time, and the availabilities of the providers.

+The server-side of the application and the API for handling the different GET, POST, PUT, and DELETE requests are built using Node.js, and the frontend will be built using React (work in progress).

 ### Usage